GenoML/genoml2/README.md

 ## 4. Testing/Validation with GenoML
 **UNDER ACTIVE DEVELOPMENT!**

-In order to properly compare 2 models with different PLINK binaries, we have created the harmonization step that will:
+In order to properly rest how your model performs on a dataset it's never seen before (but you start with different PLINK binaries), we have created the harmonization step that will:
 1. Keep only the same SNPs between your reference dataset and the dataset you are using for validation
 2. Force the reference alleles in the validation dataset to match your reference dataset
 3. Export a `.txt` file with the column names from your reference dataset to later use in the munging of your validation dataset